How to work with time tracking features

-Spent time report
+Page module Spent time

-For managers who need to see and/or export the full list of spent time entries grouped by days, weeks, months, years or some other non-time entity, we recommend navigating to More » Time reports » Details (or /easy_time_entries) and using the option "Group results by" under the Options button at the top right.
+For managers who need to see and/or export the full list of spent time entries grouped by days, weeks, months, years or some other non-time entity, we recommend navigating to More » Time reports » Personal statement » Details (or /time_entries?only_me=true) and using the option "Group results by" under the Options button at the top right.
 Here you can select an exact time interval for grouping the time entries (such as Week, Month...).
 In addition to that, grouping by "Date" entity is also possible.
 In this case, time entries are grouped as per the current view (daily, weekly, monthly...), which can be changed using the icons just above the list of time entries.
 If you prefer to group by weeks, we recommend using "Group by weeks" instead of "Group by date" along with weekly view because the first option counts weeks by their standard number in calendars, while the latter option counts weeks depending on the user-defined option "Start calendars on", which can be found in More » Administration » Settings » Display.